 Cultivating the future of global health

-Baylor programs such as the diploma in tropical medicine, the global health track, and the Pediatric Emergency Medicine Global Health Fellowship help inspire the next generation of physicians who will make a global impact on healthcare.
+Baylor programs such as the Diploma in Tropical Medicine, the Global Health Pathway, and the Pediatric Emergency Medicine Global Health Fellowship help inspire the next generation of physicians who will make a global impact on healthcare.

 Dr. Richa Shukla, fellow in gastroenterology and hepatology at Baylor, is working with Anandasabapathy to create a smartphone-based application to improve the training of endoscopists.